delabassee/website-template/ex4.md

 *PIC*

-:bulb: To avoid caching issue, just start Chrome in Incognito mode each time you want to test authentication with a different user.
+:bulb: To avoid caching issue, just start Chrome in Incognito mode each time you want to test authentication.

 # Secure the application using a custom IdentityStore